 - Checking the presence of cutting or boring work

 Presence inspection has been conducted as a matter of course during acceptance/shipment and on production lines.
-Due to increased factory automation (FA) in recent years, vision systems and image processing technologies have been actively introduced.
-This page describes the advantages of using vision systems and image processing for presence inspection, and the basic principle and practical applications of presence inspection using image processing.
+Due to increased factory automation (FA) in recent years, machine vision and image processing technologies have been actively introduced.
+This page describes the advantages of using machine vision and image processing for presence inspection, and the basic principle and practical applications of presence inspection using image processing.

 Advantages of introducing image processing